thegrumpys/odop/docs/Help/DesignTypes/c_spring.md

 that do not have a tendency to buckle, set the value of SLENDERNESS MAX to a value of 4.0 or less.

+If a compression spring is intended for operation without lateral support it should have a ratio of free length to coil diameter (SLENDERNESS) below approximately 4 to avoid buckling.
+Lateral support is usually provided by operation in a sleeve or over a post.
+The constraint SLENDERNESS MAX can be used to restrict the search to designs that will not tend to buckle.
+Note that the value of SLENDERNESS is not constrained in the default start point (startup) and thus the search may produce designs that are prone to buckling.
+The compression spring REPORT 1 tab will provide an indication as to the possibility of bucking for your specific design and loading condition.

 %\_AVAIL\_DEFLECT is the percentage of available deflection consumed at load point 2.  %\_AVAIL\_DEFLECT is usually constrained to be less than 85 to 98 percent.
 Thus it requires the search to select designs that provide a small margin between load point 2 and the solid condition.

+**END TYPES**
+The current version of the ODOP:Spring program implements six spring end types for compression springs.
+In addition, the user can define specialized end conditions.
+These end types are represented by the Calculation Input END\_TYPE which for compression springs has the following possible values:

+          Compression

+    1     OPEN
+    2     OPEN&GROUND
+    3     CLOSED
+    4     CLOSED&GROUND
+    5     TAPERED_C&G
+    6     PIG-TAIL
+    7     USER_SPECIFIED

+For a compression spring, the end type directly impacts calculation of INACTIVE\_COILS.
+L\_SOLID, pitch and other variables are affected indirectly.
+Other variables are impacted indirectly.

+Additional information may be found in the documentation sections for EQNSET.

+When END\_TYPE is set to one of the standard (non USER_SPECIFIED) selections, the quantities described above as "directly impacted" will be set by the program from values contained in internal tables.
+If the user attempts to alter one of the "directly impacted" values without first changing the value of END\_TYPE to USER_SPECIFIED, the attempt will be immediately over-written with the value from the internal table.

+When the value of END\_TYPE is
+USER\_SPECIFIED, the constants described above as "directly impacted" may be set by the user with the numeric entry field.

+In order to facilitate the treatment of unusual compression spring end types such as the "tapered, closed and ground" configuration common to hot wound springs, ODOP:Spring has added an extra term into the solid height calculation.
+ADD\_COILS@SOLID is a constant that is normally determined by the value of the character string END\_TYPE.
+It is used to separate the solid height calculation from the rate equation which is dependent on the value of INACTIVE\_COILS.
+ADD\_COILS@SOLID represents the number of wire diameters added into the solid height beyond COILS\_T.
+For OPEN and CLOSED end types, it has a value of +1.0.
+For OPEN&GROUND and CLOSED&GROUND end types, it has a value of 0.0.
+For the TAPERED\_C&G end type, ADD\_COILS@SOLID has a value of -0.5.

+Note that the ADD\_COILS@SOLID term is not included in COILS\_T or the wire length and weight calculations.
+It is only an adjustment for the solid height calculation and not the correct way to represent dead coils.

+Users that understand the impact of the ADD\_COILS@SOLID term may control it directly to represent unusual end configurations; for example, springs that have a different end type at each end.
+To establish the value of INACTIVE\_COILS and/or ADD\_COILS@SOLID directly, first select a value of END\_TYPE of USER_SPECIFIED.
+For example to represent a spring with one end CLOSED with the other end CLOSED&GROUND:

+    CHANGE  END_TYPE  USER_SPECIFIED
+    CHANGE  INACTIVE_COILS   2.0
+    CHANGE  ADD_COILS@SOLID  0.5

+To represent a spring with ten active coils, two dead coils and closed
+ends:

+    CHANGE  END_TYPE  USER_SPECIFIED
+    FIX COILS_T     14.0
+    CHANGE  INACTIVE COILS   4.0
+    CHANGE  ADD_COILS@SOLID  1.0

+**BUCKLING**

+                     free length          L_FREE
+    SLENDERNESS = ----------------  =  -------------
+                    coil diameter        MEAN_DIA

+If a compression spring is intended for operation without lateral support it should have a ratio of free length to coil diameter (SLENDERNESS) less than approximately 4 to avoid buckling.
+Lateral support is usually provided by operation in a sleeve or over a post.

+The constraint SLENDERNESS MAX can be used to restrict the search to designs that will not tend to buckle.
+Note that SLENDERNESS is not constrained in the default startup.
+Thus, unless this constraint is established, a search may produce designs that are subject to buckling.

+The REPORT tabs will provide an indication as to the possibility of bucking for each specific design and loading condition.
+Both the fixed-free and fixed-fixed end conditions are covered.

+More precise treatments of this subject are available in the sources listed in the REFERENCES section of the documentation.